 Him: Don’t even create the product.
-Just go around, show people what will do, and get like a hundred businesses signed up.
+Just go around, show people what it will do, and get like a hundred businesses signed up.
 Have them pay you something for it.
 THEN go build it.

-Of course, I immediately ignored it 😀
+But of course, I immediately ignored it 😀